 For foreign payments

-- Supplier's address details (street, postal code, city, and country)
+- Vendor's address details (street, postal code, postal address, and country).

 - The country and currency of the bank account must match the invoice.
 The country must correspond to the first two letters of the IBAN account number, i.e., the country code.